AdobeXD/xd-to-flutter-plugin/README.md

 An `Image Export Name` must be provided to export an image.
 If you provide the same name for different images, they will be assumed to be identical.

 To speed up export, the plugin currently relies on the user to export images when appropriate.

+## Responsive Layout
+The plugin supports outputting XD's "Responsive Resize" layout.
+Where possible, it will translate these into common Flutter layout Widgets, such as `Center`, `Padding`, and `Align`.
+It will fall back to using the custom `Pinned` layout widget included in the `adobe_xd` package as appropriate.

 ## Resolution Aware Images